 git remote add upstream https://gitlab.com/upstream_user_group/project.git || true && git fetch upstream && git checkout main && git pull upstream main && git push origin main

-Feature request in GitLab: Offer to fetch and merge new upstream contents when fork is behind (#330243) · Issues · GitLab.org / GitLab · GitLab
+Feature request in GitLab: Fetch new upstream contents when fork is behind (#330243) · Issues · GitLab.org / GitLab · GitLab will be implemented in iterations.

 Cheers,